New Normal Forms For Degree Three Polynomials and Rational Functions

+However, even if $(\sigma_1,\sigma_2) \in \QQ^2$ it may be that the multipliers themselves, $\lambda_1,\lambda_2$ are defined over a quadratic extension.
+So this normal form does not have ``nice'' rationality properties.
+Manes-Yasafuku \cite{Yasufuku} give a normal form (for all but finitely many conjugacy classes),

+Since the normal form is defined in terms of $(\sigma_1,\sigma_2)$, it has nice rationality properties.
+Interestingly, this normal form satisfies that the fixed points are equal to their multipliers.
+Theorem \ref{thm:2} proves when an analogous normal form exists for degree 3 maps.
+The precise definition of ``partial fixed-point multiplier form'' is given in Definition \ref{defn_fixed_form}. \begin{thm} Let $f$ be a degree 3 rational function defined over a perfect field $K$.
+Then there exists a $\rho \in \PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form and defined over $K$ if and only if the following conditions are satisfied \begin{enumerate} \item There are at least $\min(\#\Fix(f),3)$ distinct fixed point multipliers. \item One of the following \begin{enumerate} \item $f$ has a $\Gal(\overline{K}/K)$ invariant set of $\min(\#\Fix(f),3)$ distinct fixed points. \item The automorphism group of $f$ has order $2$.
+Moreover, let $\alpha$ be the nontrivial automorphism.
+Then for any fixed point $x$ and for any $\sigma\in\Gal(\overline{K}/K)$, we have either $\sigma(x)=x$ or $\sigma(x)=\alpha(x)$. \item $f^{\rho}$ is in fixed-point multiplier form and is one of the maps in Lemma \ref{lem_4_distinct}. \end{enumerate} \end{enumerate} \end{thm}

-Define a \emph{critical point of $f$} to be a point with ramification index at least $2$.
+A main application of these types of normal forms is enumerating all maps satisfying certain properties, such as being post-critically finite; which we now define.
+A \emph{critical point of $f$} is a point with ramification index at least two.
 When the forward orbits of all the critical points are finite, we say the map is \emph{post-critically finite (PCF)}.
-Thurston's rigidity theorem \cite{Thurston} says that any specified behavior of the critical points of a PCF map will be realized by only finitely many conjugacy classes of rational maps, excepting Latt\`es maps.
-Furthermore, in many cases, the equations defining these maps by critical orbit relations intersect transversely \cite{Thurston}.